Jatudrei/Compuskills-2018/web-servers-mvc/unit-2-deploying-and-staging/lesson-6-setting-up-a-server.md

   - https://weblog.west-wind.com/posts/2012/Oct/25/Caveats-with-the-runAllManagedModulesForAllRequests-in-IIS-78

 - Deploy Files
+  - Compiled Assemblies
+    - Contains all your C# code for action methods, routing, config, etc.  _does not include_ C# Razor files;
+    - bin = "binaries"; ie files which can be executed by a computer;
+    - obj; partially compiled program files;
+  - pdb and xml
+    - All your projects generate 3 files: ProjectName.dll, ProjectName.xml, and ProjectName.pdb
+    - The .dll is the actual code; you _could_ deploy just this if you want
+    - The .pdb has debugging "symbols" to let a debugger attach to the code; don't normally need to deploy
+    - The .xml has deploy info; it's generally not needed
+  - Web.config and Global.asax - how the server should run your app; you must deploy this file;
-  - Your MVC App - The compiled code and view files for your app; you configure the server to host this app;
+  - MVC views - Razor view files (.cshtml) are _not_ pre compiled like the rest of your code; you must deploy the actualy .cshtml files;
-  - Your HTML UI - Any static HTML / CSS / JS resource files you have; this may or may not be part of your app;
+  - Static files- Any static HTML / CSS / JS resource files you have; this may or may not be part of your app;
+  - App auto "refereshes" when you update a global config file or a binary;

+- 3rd Party Assemblies
+  - GAC - Where "global" assemblies are stored; not every computer has the same GAC assemblies;
+  - bin deploy - You can include _any_ assembly in the bin; this supersedes the GAC;
+  - Nuget - Servers can be set to automatically install all packages from your nuget packages.config file
+  - Multiple versions - assembly redirects
+    - A reference to an assembly _includes_ the version number of the assembly
+    - Providing an assembly with the wrong version number will cause a binding failure
+    - Binding redirect - use code written for different versions of an assembly together in one project
-  - bin (binaries)
+  - Strong names
+    - Fully qualified name - Assembly name
+    - Public Key Token
-  - support binaries
+    - Version Number

-  - views
+- In Class Demo
-  - static
+  - Binding redirect
+  - Setting assembly for bin deploy

 - Deployment Types
   - 1 Click via IIS integration